peterhinch/micropython-micro-gui/README.md

 in the `active` case may be found in
 [Floating Point Widgets](./README.md#112-floating-point-widgets).

+The scale handles floats in range `-1.0 <= V <= 1.0`, however data values may be scaled to match any given range.

 Legends for the scale are created dynamically as it scrolls past the window.
 The user may control this by means of a callback.
+Example code may be found [in nano-gui](https://github.com/peterhinch/micropython-nano-gui/blob/master/gui/demos/scale.py) which has a `Scale` whose value range is 88.0 to 108.0.
-The example `lscale.py` in `nano-gui` illustrates a variable with range 88.0 to 108.0, the callback ensuring that the display legends match the user variable.
-A further callback enables the scale's color to change over its length or in response to other circumstances.
+A callback ensures that the display legends match the user variable.
+A further callback can enable the scale's color to change over its length or in response to other circumstances.

-The scale handles floats in range `-1.0 <= V <= 1.0`.

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.